Legal

 activeTab

-• What it allows: temporary access to the currently active tab after a user gesture, rather than continuous access to all tabs.
+• What it allows: temporary access to the currently active tab after a user gesture.
+This permission complements the host permissions below; the Extension also uses declared content-script matches on supported sites.

 identity